tankstudiostech/tankstudiosblog/src/render/posts/jot-snake.html.md

 <p>
 	Wow...just wow.
 If that does not leave you in speechless awe of our Lord and Savior, I do not know what will.
-Just as God raised up a snake on a pole when the Israelites sinned in the time of Moses, the Son of Man must be lifted up on the cross, so that any who belive will be saved from their sin and have eternal life.
+Just as God raised up a snake on a pole when the Israelites sinned in the time of Moses, the Son of Man must be lifted up on the cross, so that any who believe will be saved from their sin and have eternal life.
 For God so loved the world that He gave His only Son, the Son who knew no sin but became sin, became the snake, for us all, so that whoever believes in Him will have eternal life, becoming the righteousness of God in Him (Jn.
-3:14-15 2 Cor.
+3:14-15, 2 Cor.
 5:21).
 </p>

 <p>